CheesePizzaCodes/openhydrotank/README.md

 HydroSim is licensed under GPLv3, which allows for open-source use and distribution.
 Please find more information in `LICENSE.md`

 ## Authors and Acknowledgment
 Developed by Simón Cadavid.
-Special thanks to Weili Jiang and the TUM chair for carbon composites for their guidance and support.
+Special thanks to M.Sc.
+Weili Jiang and the TUM chair for carbon composites for their guidance and support.

 ## Project Status
 The project is currently in active development, with plans for future enhancements including integration with optimization algorithms and machine learning models.